Synthetics Overview

 Latency and Jitter Status

-To calculate a status for latency and jitter, Kentik compares the value in the current time slice to a baseline value representing the average for the prior 15 time slices.
+For latency or jitter, the status calculation involves comparing the metric’s value in the current time slice to a baseline value representing the average for the prior 15 time slices.
 The basis of comparison (milliseconds, percentage, standard deviation, etc.) is chosen with the Use setting in the Thresholds control set of the test’s Health Settings.

 Assuming the default standard deviation settings, status is indicated as Healthy unless one of the following applies: